ctumwebaze/ctumwebaze.github.io/_posts/2016-03-21-containerized-continuous-delivery-with-gocd-android-playstore-p1.md

 You should now have a running a agent container and you can see that by running `$ docker ps` which will show a list of running containers.
 Look out for a container named `gocd_agent_1`.
 The reason there is a `1` at the indicates the number of the gocd agent.
 With the script above, you can create multiple agents by assigning the `NUMBER_OF_AGENTS` variable a value of the number of agents you want.
 You can have as many agents as you wish.
 In fact this is good because you can have parallel builds taking place.

-The last step in this process is not make sure the agents are registered with the gocd server otherwise they will not be useful.
+The last step in the process is to make sure the agents are registered with the gocd server otherwise they will not be used for building.
 To do that;

-1. open the GoCD server by going to `http://localhost:8153` 2.
+1. Open the GoCD server by going to `http://localhost:8153`
+2. Go to the `Agents` tab and you should see a list of agents
+3. Select the agents you want to register and click `Enable`.

+Now the agents are part of our build cloud and can start building.

+The next part of the series will focus on configuring a build pipeline to achieve continuous delivery.
+I hope you enjoy this process let me know in the comments what your experience has been.